grongierisc/ipython-iris-magic/README.md

 # ipython-iris-magic

-%%iris magic for IPython, can run ObjectScript command in Notebooks
+%%iris magic for IPython, can run ObjectScript command in Notebooks.

+It can be run in any Notebook and does not require any special setup on IRIS or the Notebook.

 ## Demo